johndk/berkeley-ml-m11/README.md

 ## EDA and Visualization

-The visualization are in the EDA notebooks.
-The plots are well documented in those files and will not be summarized here.
+Visualization are in the EDA notebooks.
+The plots were well documented in those notebooks and will not be summarized here.
 Intuitively the plots indicate age, milage, make, and model are strong predictors of price.
 The relationships between age and price, and milage and price, are somewhat linear but not quite, suggesting polynomial features which was confirmed by the machine learning experiments.
 Price distribution plots indicate